RETAIL CLUB RULES

 CREBA will name the top brokerage houses based on the awards applications!
 Do you have brokers in your office who aren’t members?
 Encourage them to join and submit for the awards on or before Midnight, Wednesday, February 1, 2023!

 Remember, you don’t need to qualify for the Multi-Million Dollar Award levels in order to have your totals count towards your company totals.
 We encourage all members to apply in order to help their company’s chances of winning a Firm of the Year award.

-Awards Winners will be announced on Tuesday, March 31st at our Annual Awards Dinner at The Ritz Carlton.
-Attended by over 500 of the best of the best in our industry, the Awards Dinner has long been known as CREBA’s premier annual event.
+Awards Winners will be announced on Tuesday, March 28th at our Annual Awards Dinner at The Ritz Carlton.
+The Awards Dinner has long been known as CREBA’s premier annual event.
 This is your opportunity to put your name in the company of illustrious past winners.

 DO I QUALIFY FOR AN AWARD?

 In order to qualify for a Multi-Million Dollar Retail Leasing Club Award, the following conditions must be met: